Page Updated: July 24, 2023

 The UNT Policies described above are available on the University Policy website.
 College and departmental specific academic workload guidelines can be found on the Office of the Provost website.

 Each unit evaluates all tenure-track, probationary faculty for progress toward tenure during each year of the probationary period, and includes reappointment recommendations - as outlined in UNT Policy 06.004 Faculty Reappointment, Tenure, and Promotion and UNT Policy 06.005 Non-Tenure Track Faculty Reappointment and Promotion - in alignment with specific departmental guidelines.
 College and departmental tenure and promotion policies can be found on the Office of the Provost website.
-The Office of the Provost, in collaboration with the Office for Faculty Success, conducts promotion and tenure workshops each fall and spring semester to inform faculty members of institutional policies, deadlines, and submission guidelines.
-Details regarding upcoming tenure and promotion workshops can be found on the Office for Faculty Success website.
+The Office of the Provost, in collaboration with the Faculty Success Office, conducts promotion and tenure workshops each fall and spring semester to inform faculty members of institutional policies, deadlines, and submission guidelines.
+Details regarding upcoming tenure and promotion workshops can be found on the Faculty Success Office website.
 All forms can be found on the Academic Resources website.

 - Reappointment, Promotion, and Tenure Checklist (VPAA-170)

 - Professional Faculty (Non-Tenure Track) Promotion Checklist (VPAA-170a)

 - Procedures for Expedited Tenure Review or Promotion

 - External Reviewer Form for Tenure and/or Promotion Reviews (VPAA-172)

 - University Information Form for Faculty Promotions, Promotion and Tenure, Tenure-only, and Reappointment (VPAA-174)